JBryskiewicz/Student-management-app/README.md

 3. It is recommended to use IntelliJ IDEA for this project in order to run it.

 4. Download and set up SQLite if you haven't already.

+5. Run program by running application's main method from IDE.
+All Database tables should be created upon first application's run.